 The ingredients in this Creamy Vegetarian Potato Leek and White Bean Soup are simple enough, potatoes, leek, white kidney beans, stock, roasted garlic, and spices.
 I love that this soup is unpretentious and rustic and oh so warm.
 To keep it healthy, I used my new Wolf Gourmet Blender to blitz half of it until smooth and creamy before adding it back into the main soup pot to finish cooking.

 The blending of half the soup gave it a silky texture, and acted as a mild thickener for the soup.
 So instead of adding flour or cornstarch to thicken it, I let the ingredients and the blender do the work for me!

 Unlike some other high end blenders I have tried before, I was unsure of what a blender could to do change my mind and really blow me away.
 They had been fine before, making a decent smoothy… meaning they blended ice and fruit and gave me the end result while still finding some large ice chunks in the bottom of the carafe.
 But when I made our first smoothies, they were light and fluffy, creamy and completely smooth.
 I had never been more giddy for a smoothie!

-And then using it to tackle a soup was a breeze.
+And then using it to tackle this Creamy Vegetarian Potato Leek and White Bean Soup was a breeze.